JamPonsar/Bank-Customer-Churn-Analysis/README.md

 A few interesting patterns emerged:

+### Geography matters
-- **Geography matters**: Germany has 2x the churn rate of France or Spain (32% vs 16%)
+Germany has 2x the churn rate of France or Spain (32% vs 16%)

 ![Churn by Geography](images/churn_by_geography.png)

+This could indicate stronger banking competition in Germany, different customer expectations, or regional service quality differences.

+---

+### Activity is key
-- **Activity is key**: Inactive members churn at nearly double the rate of active ones
+Inactive members churn at nearly double the rate of active ones (27% vs 14%)

 ![Active vs Inactive Members](images/churn_by_activity.png)

+Makes sense.
+If you're not using your account, you woould be more likely to leave.

+---

+### Complaints are basically an exit signal
-- **Complaints are a red flag**: Customers who complained show dramatically higher churn
+Customers who complained show near 100% churn

 ![Complaint Impact on Churn](images/churn_by_complaint.png)

+This is the most dramatic finding.
+Complaints aren't just frustrations - they're the last step before customers leave.
+How complaints are handled (or not handled) clearly makes or breaks retention.

+---

+### Age patterns
-- **Age patterns**: Middle-aged customers (40-60) churn more than younger or older segments
+Middle-aged customers (40-60) churn significantly more than younger or older segments

 ![Churn by Age Group](images/churn_by_age_group.png)

+This demographic likely has more complex financial needs - mortgages, kids' college funds, retirement planning.
+They're probably looking around more for better offers or services.

+---

+### The product problem
-- **Product paradox**: Having more products doesn't always mean more loyalty - customers with 3-4 products actually showed higher churn
+Here's where it gets weird: customers with 3-4 products churn MORE, not less

 ![Churn by Number of Products](images/churn_by_num_of_prod.png)

+In real banking, having multiple products usually increases loyalty - you're more embedded in the ecosystem.
+The fact that this shows the opposite suggests one of two things:

+1. **It's synthetic data** (which it is - from Kaggle) that doesn't reflect actual customer behavior
+2. **If this were real**, it would point to a serious product quality or service issue - maybe forced cross-selling, products that don't fit customer needs, or poor service for multi-product customers

+This finding is a good reminder that you can't just trust the data.
+You need to question patterns that contradict domain knowledge and investigate before making strategic changes.

+## Business Impact

+Reducing churn has direct financial implications:

+**Current State:**
+- 10,000 customers analyzed
+- 20.4% churn rate (2,038 customers lost)
+- Average customer balance: $76,485

+**Projected Impact:**
+If churn is reduced by just 5 percentage points (20.4% → 15.4%):
+- **~500 additional customers retained annually**
+- **~$38M in customer balances preserved**
+- Significant reduction in acquisition costs (new customers cost 5-7x more than retention)

+**Fix Germany first** - 32% churn vs 16% elsewhere is a red flag.
+Need targeted campaigns there, maybe even investigate if there's a service quality issue.

+**Go after inactive members** - They're churning at double the rate.
+Set up automated re-engagement - special offers, check-in calls, whatever gets them using their accounts again.

+**Treat complaints like emergencies** - Near 100% churn after complaints means the resolution process is broken.
+Fast-track these, follow up after, and measure satisfaction.

+**Rethink the 40-60 demographic** - They're leaving because their needs aren't being met.
+This age group needs financial planning, college savings, retirement advice - not just basic checking accounts.

+**Investigate the product thing** - If this were real data showing more products = more churn, I'd be asking: Are we forcing products people don't want?
+Is service quality dropping for multi-product customers?
+Are we making banking more complicated instead of easier?

+---

+**Note on Data:** This analysis uses a synthetic Kaggle dataset for demonstration purposes.
+The product usage finding (more products = more churn) contradicts real-world banking research, which typically shows the opposite.
+This highlights the importance of validating findings against domain knowledge and actual business data before making strategic decisions.

 ## Project Structure